Package 'mwana'

 )

-Clean and format the output table returned from the MFAZ plausibility check for improved clarity and readability
+Clean and format the output tibble returned from the MUAC-for-age z-score plausibility check

 Description